-Eczema skin disease atopic dermatitis or eczema is a very common skin problem for children.
+Atopic dermatitis or eczema is a very common skin problem for children.
 It is an autoimmune skin sickness and it is generally hereditary.
 Symptoms do vary from child to child.
 Atopic eczema skin disease is also known as infantile or childhood eczema and it is the most common form of eczema.
 It affects many people but mostly children.

 Most children, however, get their skin well improved with time.
 Some lucky ones even may have their conditions completely cleared.
 In general children with severe eczema may likely have the condition into their adulthood.
 People with atopic eczema in childhood are likely to have sensitive skin.